DemandCube/NeverwinterDP/docs/scribengin-cluster-setup-quickstart.md

 gradle clean build install release -x test
 ```

-You will find the release in ```NeverwinterDP/release/build/release/neverwinterdp```
+You will find the release, binaries, and shell scripts in ```NeverwinterDP/release/build/release/neverwinterdp```

-You need tot set the NEVERWINTERDP_HOME environment variable (optional) in order the other cluster script can build and deploy the scribengin automatically
+You need to set the NEVERWINTERDP_HOME environment variable (optional) in order the other cluster script can build and deploy Scribengin automatically

 ```
 export NEVERWINTERDP_HOME=/your/path/to/NeverwinterDP
 ```

-If you do not set NEVERWINTERDP_HOME, you will need to specify the option ```--neverwinterdp-home /path/to/NeverwinterDP``` when running any automation scripts.

-##Docker Setup##
+---

+#Docker Setup#
 This will require access to Nvent's private repos.
 Continue on to [Launching Scribengin cluster manually](#launching-scribengin-cluster-manually) if you do not have access.

+The following steps will deploy all the necessary components to run Scribengin locally by using Docker.

 ###Prerequisites###

 1. [Install Ansible](http://docs.ansible.com/ansible/intro_installation.html)
 2. [Install and configure Docker](https://docs.docker.com/engine/installation/)
 3. [Install Gradle](https://docs.gradle.org/current/userguide/installation.html)
+4. Install Java 7
+5. Install Python 2.7
-4. Make sure the user you are running as has write permissions for /etc/hosts
+6. Make sure the user you are running as has write permissions for /etc/hosts
     * Setup scripts will update your /etc/hosts file, but will not remove any entries that are already there
-5. Setup your SSH config
+7. Setup your SSH config

     ```
        echo -e "Host *\n  StrictHostKeyChecking no" >> ~/.ssh/config
     ```

-6. If you want to work with S3, set up your credentials file in this format
+8. If you want to work with S3, set up your credentials file in this format

      `````
      user@machine $ cat ~/.aws/credentials